Feature Engineering with Regularity Structures

-In the following algorithm, one should think of the observation $u$ as a quantity which depends on the signal $(\{u^i\}_{i\in \CI},\xi)$ at a given space-time point $(t,x)\in\CO$.
-Below $\{u^i\}_{i\in \CI}$ and $\xi$ will denote functions $u^i,\xi\colon\CO\to\R$ for every $i\in \CI$.
+In the following algorithm, one should think of the observation $u$ as a quantity which depends on the signal $(\{u^{(i)}\}_{i\in \CJ},\xi)$ at a given space-time point $(t,x)\in[0,T]\times D$.
+Below $\{u^{(i)}\}_{i\in \CJ}$ and $\xi$ will denote functions $u^{(i)},\xi\colon[0,T]\times D \to \R$ for every $i\in \CJ$.

+Recall that our motivating problem is to learn the solution of a PDE \eqref{eq:PDE} at a given point $(t,x)$ where $(u_0,\xi)$ are observed but $\mu,\sigma$ are unknown.
+Using the notation of Section \ref{sec:motivation_SPDE}, our typical choice for $\CJ$ is a singleton $\CJ=\{c\}$ with $u^{(c)} = I_c[u_0]$ (but we use other choices if we wish to encode more or less boundary conditions).
+The heuristic reason why Algorithm~\ref{alg:1} should work for predicting PDEs comes from the fact that functions in $\CM^n_\alpha$ constructed from $\xi$ and $I_c[u_0]$ well approximate the $n$-th Picard iterate $u^{(n)}$ which itself should converge to the solution of~\eqref{eq:PDE} for smooth $\mu$ and $\sigma$.

+\begin{remark} If it is known that the equation~\eqref{eq:PDE} is additive, i.e. that $\sigma$ is a constant, then the heuristic of Section \ref{sec:motivation_SPDE} suggests that one should consider $\CM^n_\alpha$ with $\ell = 1$.
+More generally, if it is known that both $\mu$ and $\sigma$ are polynomials, then the heuristic suggests that taking $m$ and $\ell-1$ greater than the respective degrees of $\mu$ and $\sigma$ would likely not improve the accuracy of the above algorithm.
+These remarks follow from the fact that polynomials agree with their Taylor expansion (for high enough order of expansion). \end{remark}

-\begin{remark} Note that in Algorithm~\ref{alg:1}, we regress against the functions in the model at one input space-time point $(t,x)$ only (see Appendix~\ref{sec:motivation_SPDE} for the motivation behind this choice in the case of PDEs).
+Note that, in Algorithm~\ref{alg:1}, we regress against the functions in the model at one input space-time point $(t,x)$ only (see Section~\ref{sec:motivation_SPDE} for the motivation behind this choice in the case of PDEs).